 Whether you’re a small business or a large enterprise, you always want to avoid and stay ahead of workplace incidents like occupational injury and accidents, fatal or minor near misses, environmental cases, facility or work environment flaws.
 On top of that, you should encourage a good incident reporting culture to create a safer workplace and to help identify how to continually improve the workplace environment.

 Before an accident even takes place, you want your employees to alert you about a potential hazard!
-For instance, a dented ladder, a wet floor, or exposed cables – these are hazards you want to know about as it will help prevent accidents!
+For instance, a dented ladder, a wet floor, or exposed cables – these are hazards you want to know about ahead of time as it will help prevent future accidents.

-What are important elements to include in an incident report?
+Important elements to include in an incident report

 - Specific, factual details and descriptions, but remain objective – employee information, date, time, and circumstances of the incident.